-The elegant fountain is one of four in the town to have kept its water coming directly from springs.
-It was designed by Bessain and built in 1820.
-On a stone base, a circular basin is surmounted by a roman column (a remnant of the former Count’s Palace) topped by a 12 pointed-star in brass.
+The elegant fountain (1820, by Bessain) is one of four in the town to have kept its water coming directly from springs.
+On a stone base, a circular basin is surmounted by a Roman column (a remnant of the former Count’s Palace) topped by a 12 pointed-star in brass.

 Between Place d’Albertas and Place Richelme

 In less than 170 metres, the narrow shopping streets of Rue Aude and rue du Maréchal Foch link Place d’Albertas to Place Richelme.

 Hôtel Croze Peyronetti

 At number 13 Rue Aude, opposite Rue de la Glacière stands the Hôtel Croze Peyronetti.
 A work of Jean Lombard around 1620.
 The façade of the mansion is in Italian Renaissance style.
 It shows a marked contrast between the heavy vermiculated forms around the portal and the more delicate aspect of the upper floors with its fine frieze.
 This example of mannerism gives a strange and surprising look indeed to the building.

 A bit further, between Place Richelme and Place de l’Hôtel de Ville and opposite the Corn Exchange Hall stands the Hôtel d’Arbaud (7 rue du Maréchal Foch) with an interesting portal.
 Two stone giants support the wrought iron balcony, evoking the atlantes of Hôtel Maurel de Pontevès on Cours Mirabeau.

 This charming little square hosts a few cafés where one can sit in the shade of spreading plane trees and sip a French café noisette or a glass of Mauresque cocktail (pastis mixed with orgeat syrup).